Identifying Window Problems - Customer Instructional

 Where is the window located?

 Where on the property is the window located?
 1st floor, 2nd floor, basement etc.?
-Is the window located in a bathroom, near a door along a staircase?
+Is the window located in a bathroom, near/in a door or along a staircase?

 This information helps us calculate the labor required to service your window and can help us determine if the window uses tempered safety glass to satisfy building codes.
 Tempered safety glass breaks into small shards to reduce potential injuries from broken panes.